 How Do I Support Myself with my Website?

 My income is generated from a few different sources:

 Amazon Associates is a program that allows me to earn a small commission (from about 5% to about 7%) on every purchase a person makes on Amazon if they get there through links on my website.
-So whenever I do a book review or even refer to a book, I put a link that includes my associate code, and if you go to Amazon through that link, I get a small percentage of whatever you pay Amazon for anything you buy during that visit, even if you never actually get the thing you linked over to.
+So whenever I do a book review or even refer to a book, I put a link that includes my associate code, and if a visitor goes to Amazon through that link, I get a small percentage of whatever that person pays Amazon for anything purchased during that visit.

 Product Sponsorships: I occasionally write sponsored posts about products, for which I charge a fee.
-Companies also sometimes pay to sponsor my podcast.
+I also have regular sponsors for my podcast.
 When I am contacted about these opportunities, I refer companies to this page.